okkevaneck/check50_heuristieken/README.md

 `pip install -r requirements.txt`

-#### Run
+#### Run checks.
-To run a check50, `cd` into the directory of the case you want to test.
+It is possible to run the check50 tests via the online version on GitHub, or locally in a development environment.
+The different options are separated in sections.
+For all checks, you must be in the folder of the check itself.
+So `cd` into the directory of the case you want to test.
 Let's denote the folder name of the case as `<case>`.

+###### Run on the check50 servers.
-Then you can run the check on the CS50 servers via the command:
+You can run the checks on GitHub on the check50-servers by running the command:
-`check50 OkkeVanEck/cs50_heuristieken/master/<case>`.
+`check50 OkkeVanEck/cs50_heuristieken/master/<case>`

+###### Run locally
-You can also run the check locally by specifying the `--local` flag.
+You can run the checks on GitHub locally by running the same command with the `--local` flag specified:

-It is also possible to run the code in developer mode, which is basicly running the check locally.
-This can be done by the command `check50 --dev .`.
+`check50 --local OkkeVanEck/cs50_heuristieken/master/<case>`

+###### Run local code
+You can run your local version of the checks by running `check50` with the `--dev` flag:
+`check50 --dev .`